ArnaudD/greader.js/README.md

 Unofficial Google Reader Javascript API.

-Fork of https://github.com/Tibfib/Google-Reader-Library or Node.js and the browser (WebApp with CORS disabled)
+Fork of https://github.com/Tibfib/Google-Reader-Library or Node.js and the browser (WebApps with cross domain XHR enabled)

 **WIP**